 No. Students must provide their own transportation.
 However, students may check with their home high school to see if a bus runs to OTC during the day.

 Are students tested for drug or alcohol?

-Yes, students may be drug or alcohol tested at any time after accepting admission to the Middle College and signing the release form.
+Yes.
+Students may be drug or alcohol tested at any time after accepting admission to the Middle College and signing the release form.
 Most employment internships require a drug screening prior to beginning work.
-Students that test positive for substance abuse are immediately dismissed from the program and must return to their home high school.
-If a student is participating in an internship or work experience through Middle College, the employer will be notified and employment terminated.
+Students that test positive for substance abuse and are participating in an internship or work experience through Middle College, will have their employer notified and employment may be terminated.